sood1abhinav-Badgrt/MECAQC-Web-App/README.md

 A full-stack web application that models four regulatory transition scenarios for coal-fired power facilities, producing monetized health and climate impact estimates across multiple pollutant types.
 Developed as a member of the Holloway Group at the University of Wisconsin–Madison, a NASA-affiliated atmospheric science research lab.
 This application implements and operationalizes the modeling framework from Wu et al. (2024).

 > Based on: Wu, S., et al. (2024).
-Health and climate benefits of different energy transition scenarios for coal-fired power plants in the United States. *Environmental Research Letters.*
+Characterizing multi-pollutant emission impacts of sulfur reduction strategies from coal power plants. *Environmental Research Letters.*

 ---